chimericdream/worldofpannotia.com/src/_epic_prestige_classes/cosmic-descryer.md

       - name: "Enduring Gate"
         type: "Su"
         desc: |
-          Starting at 3rd level, as a full-round action, the cosmic descryer can make any casting of the _gate_ spell remain for a full day, rather than disappearing after 1 round per caster level.
-Every three levels thereafter, the cosmic descryer can increase the duration of _gate_ by one additional day.
+          Starting at 3rd level, as a full-round action, the cosmic descryer can make any casting of the {% spell_link gate %} spell remain for a full day, rather than disappearing after 1 round per caster level.
+Every three levels thereafter, the cosmic descryer can increase the duration of {% spell_link gate %} by one additional day.
       - name: "Bonus Feat"
         type: "Ex"
         desc: |